nickolasburr/git-extend/README.md

 You can install to an alternate location by passing `PREFIX` to `make install`.
 For example, `make install PREFIX=$HOME/.usr`.

-Once installed, verify `$PREFIX/bin` is added to the front of your `PATH`.
-It is important that `git-extend` is the **first `git` executable found in your `PATH`**.

 <strong>Important</strong>: If a `git` executable is encountered during installation, the process will exit immediately.
+This will happen if:

++ You already have `git-extend` installed and symlinked at `$PREFIX/bin/git`.
+You can use `--force` to overwrite during installation.
+Be careful!
-This will happen if you already have Git installed at `$PREFIX/bin/git`.
-In this event, install to an alternate location.
++ You used `PREFIX` to specify an alternate location and a `git` executable is already installed there.
+In this case, simply install to a different location.

+Once installed, verify `$PREFIX/bin` is added to your `PATH`.
+It is important `git-extend` is the **first `git` executable found in your `PATH`**.
+You can check this by running `type -all git`.

 ## Configuration